jessyoungg1/SushiSwap-MasterChef/README.md

 # Hardhat Template
 This is a SushiSwap MasterChef Test.

-It tests the use of the contracts fucntions.
+It tests the use of the contracts functions.

 ## Getting started
 Clone the repo into your project directory: